Kevinatil/GenPreMut/README.md

 ## Quick start

 We provide a quick demo for our sequence screening pipeline.
-BA.2.1 is adopted as parent node.
+BA.2.1 is adopted as starting lineage.

 - PLM finetuning and sequence generation